GreptimeTeam/community/README.md

 * [Events](events/)

-The core team would be thrilled if you participated in any way you feel comfortable.
-If you encounter any difficulties or roadblocks, don't hesitate to seek help by filing an issue with a detailed description of what you were trying to do and what went wrong.
-If you have any questions or if you would like to get involved in our community, please check out:
+We are happy to see you participate in any way that suits you.
+If you encounter any difficulties or problems, do not hesitate to ask for help by submitting an issue with a detailed explanation of what you attempted to do and where the problem arose.
+If you have any inquiries or wish to become part of our community, please visit:

 * [GreptimeDB Community Slack](https://greptime.com/slack)
 * [GreptimeDB GitHub Discussions](https://github.com/GreptimeTeam/greptimedb/discussions)